 - Pursuant to MBARD Rule 220, Section 1.2, diesel engines utilized in agricultural operations with a rating of 50 brake horsepower or larger are required to obtain a registration.
 For more information click Here.

-IC engines are required to submit a one-time NEW APPLICATION fee for applying Authority to Construct/Permit to Operate (Form 400-General Application Fee Determination Sheet and Rule 300 District Fees).
+IC engines are required to submit a one-time NEW APPLICATION fee for applying Authority to Construct/Permit to Operate (Rule 300 District Fees).

 For modifications resulting in any physical change or change in method of operation shall pay the MODIFICATION fee specified in Rule 300.